specklesystems/speckle-sharp/README.md

 The connector itself doesn't have features to manage your Speckle accounts.
 This functionality has been delegated to the Speckle Manager desktop app.

-You can install an alpha version of it from: TODO LINK HERE
+You can install an alpha version of it from: [here](https://speckle-releases.ams3.digitaloceanspaces.com/manager/SpeckleManager%20Setup.exe)

 After installing it, you can use it to add/create an account on the Server.